xavi1989/robotics/RoboND-DeepLearning-Project/p4_writeup.md

 ```

 #### Fully convolution Network
 Fully convolution network means that every layer is convolution layer.
-It can consists of 1x1 convolution which in same way is equivalent to fully connected layer.
 The fully convolution layer does not have restrictions on the input tensor size.

 #### why do encoding / decoding images
 Encode layer can compress the input tensor into feature map while the decoding layer can extract the feature map and restore the original information.
 With this compress and de-compress method, we can remove some redundant information and focus on the real features.
+In the decode layer, because it used bi-linear scale up, so it will introduce noise and artifacts. in order to constrain the output tensor of decode block to be more accurate and not introduce noise, the skip connection is introduced.
+Skip connection will connect encoder layer with the corresponding decode layer.
+It will concatenate the input tensor to the encoder and the scaled up version of the input tensor to the decoder into a combined tensor.
+Then the weights of the filter can be better to re-construct the image.

 #### Can this model works well for other object?
 Yes this model will be working well for other objects with the proper training data.